She-Hulk: Attorney at Law: Development

 In September 2020, Kat Coiro was hired to direct the first and final episodes plus four others, and to executive produce the series, while Anu Valia had also joined as a director by December 2020.
-Valia said she was directing a few episodes of the series and described Coiro as the series' "visionary leader", hoping by joining the series she would be able to add what Gao and Coiro had created and find her "own personal connection to the story".
-Coiro ultimately directed six episodes, with Valia directing three.
-In May 2022, Marvel revealed the series would be titled She-Hulk: Attorney at Law.
-Banner has a line in the series, "She-Hulk attorney at law, it's got a nice ring to it".
-While working on the editing of the episodes, Marvel Studios president Kevin Feige heard that line and felt it would be a "great title for a show" and that they should alter the series to it.
-The title is briefly changed to She-Hulk: Attorney for Hire in the second episode, She-Hulk by Titania in the fifth, Just Jen: Attorney at Law in the sixth, and The Savage She-Hulk in the ninth.
+Valia said she was directing a few episodes of the series and described Coiro as the series' "visionary leader".
+She hoped by joining the series that she would be able to add to what Gao and Coiro had created and find her "own personal connection to the story".
+Coiro ultimately directed six episodes and Valia directed three.
+In May 2022, Marvel Studios announced that the series would be titled She-Hulk: Attorney at Law.
+Marvel Studios president Kevin Feige decided to change the name after hearing Banner's line "She-Hulk attorney at law, it's got a nice ring to it" while editing the series and feeling that it would be a "great title for a show".
+Alternate titles for some episodes are displayed during the opening credits: She-Hulk: Attorney for Hire in the second episode, She-Hulk by Titania in the fifth, Just Jen: Attorney at Law in the sixth, and The Savage She-Hulk in the ninth.

-The series consists of nine 30-minute episodes, after originally being announced to be consisting of ten episodes; Feige had previously said these ten episodes would equal approximately six hours of content.
-Marvel Studios' Feige, Louis D'Esposito, Victoria Alonso, and Winderbaum serve as executive producers along with Coiro and Gao.
+The series was originally announced as consisting of ten episodes, and Feige said these would equal approximately six hours of content.
+This was changed to nine episodes during development due to the natural progression of the story, and Coiro praised Marvel for having the flexibility to change the episode count as needed.
+Marvel Studios' Feige, Louis D'Esposito, Victoria Alonso, and Winderbaum served as executive producers on the series along with Coiro and Gao.
+She-Hulk: Attorney at Law reportedly had a budget of $225 million, giving each episode a $25 million budget.

-In February 2021, Feige stated that some of their series, including She-Hulk and Moon Knight (2022), were being developed with the potential to have additional seasons made, in contrast to series like WandaVision (2021) which were developed as limited events that led into feature films instead.
-Coiro echoed this in August 2022, stating the series could get a second season, or the character could appear in films.
-Gao had an idea and premise for what a second season could entail, but focused on telling a complete story with the first season.
-She was hopeful some of these ideas and material cut from the first season would be able to appear in future projects.